Cretan Hound: History

+Characteristics

-The Cretan Hound is a slender dog, somewhere between a scenthound and a sighthound in body, particularly light on its feet (that are oval rather than cat-like) and strong in loin, specially adopted for swift reflexes and high speed over dangerous, rocky terrain.
+The Cretan Hound is a slender dog, somewhere between a scenthound and a sighthound in body, particularly light on its feet (that are oval rather than cat-like) and strong in loin, specially adapted for swift reflexes and high speed over dangerous, rocky terrain.
 The head is wedge-shaped, elongated and dry, with pricked and very mobile ears that fold backwards.
 The tail is a key breed characteristic, long and curved upwards, forming a loose or tight ring and covered with a brush of longer hair underneath.

 The dog is slightly longer than tall, with medium angulations, slender legs and muscle.
 The loin is slender yet powerful and there is tuck-up, with the points of the hipbones slightly prominent.
 The breed has a balance between characteristics of speed and stamina, the conformation being a compromise producing great agility.

 The breed can range in colour between pure white, cream, sandy, fawn, grey, black or brindle, bi-colored or tri-colored.

-The males of the breed can be 21 to 23 inches (54-58cm tolerance 2cm) and the females 20 to 22.8 inches (52-56cm tolerance 2cm).
-The weight for males can range between 35 and 49 pounds (16 and 22kg), and females ideally weigh 31-44 pounds (14-20kg).

-Temperament

-The Cretan Hound uses both sight and scent on the hunt and has a particular tendency to taste aerial or ground scent, even able to suck it from pebbles and stones.
-When they sense prey, the tail moves in circular fashion and the hound becomes rigid, moments before it begins chasing.